 Backyard suites in HRM

-HRM homeowners in Halifax, Dartmouth, and surrounding communities are looking at backyard suites for a wide range of reasons — rental income, family housing, long-term property value.
-This page covers what you should know before you start, including what shapes feasibility, how permits work at a high level, what transparent pricing looks like, and how to take a sensible next step.
+HRM homeowners in Halifax, Dartmouth, Bedford, Sackville, and surrounding communities are looking at backyard suites for rental income, family housing, and long-term property value.
+This page covers what you should know before you start, including backyard suite requirements in HRM, how permits and rules work at a high level, what transparent pricing looks like, and how to take a sensible next step.

 • Serving all of HRM